odoo/owl/doc/comparison.md

 components are fast enough for all our usecases, and making it as simple as possible for developers is more valuable (for us).

+Also, functions or class based components are more than just syntax.
+Functions comes with a mindset of composition and class are about inheritance.
+Clearly, both of these are important mechanisms for reusing code.
+Also, one does not exclude the other.

+It certainly looks like the world of UI frameworks is moving toward composition, for many very good reasons.
+Owl is still good at composition (for example, Owl supports slots, which is the primary mechanism to make generic reusable components).
+But it can also use inheritance (and this is very important since templates can also be inherited with `xpaths` transformations).

 ## Tooling/Build step

 OWL is designed to be easy to use in a standalone way.
 For various reasons,